In the top line of this page I dated the Cranes 1937 - 1957. In 2008 I found a 1930 Tri-ang catalogue

 In the contractors Equipment series Tri-ang released in 1962 several new models like an

-Earthauler, an High lift Loader , a Rocker Dump and a Road Grader.
+Earthauler, a High lift Loader , a Rocker Dump and a Road Grader.

 |